 Triggers can be anything that prompts us to complete a particular action.
 They suggest what to do next.
-There are two types of triggers, an internal and external trigger.
+There are two types of triggers, internal and external triggers.

 External triggers are everywhere.
 They flood our senses and remind us how to take a particular action.
 The obvious example of an external trigger is the popular “Click here” button.

 Internal triggers, on the other hand, are impulses that come from within.
 Memories, situations, and emotions tell us what to do next.
 For example, seeing a beautiful sunset, a celebrity or even an old friend can cause some people to take a photo and post it on social media.
 These habit-forming internal triggers are responsible for the success of many products and are key drivers for many companies.

 Think back to psychology 101, you will likely remember Ivan Pavlov and his dogs.
 Pavlov trained his dogs to respond by salivating at the sound of a bell.
-The procedure which we now know as classical conditioning, begin by ringing a bell before feeding time.
+The procedure which we now know as classical conditioning begins by ringing a bell before feeding time.
 Soon the dogs began to respond just by ring the bell.

 Three elements must be present for the desired behavior to occur: motivation, ability, and a trigger.
 For our application, we might think of the three elements as value, simplicity, and attention-grabbing.
 If one or more of the elements are missing the desired action will not happen.

 Now let’s look at some digital applications…